CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 #### OPS.1.1.2.A1 Personnel Selection for Administrative Activities [Head of Personnel]

-If employees are to perform administrative tasks within the IT environment, they MUST meet the following criteria, taking into account the security requirements of the systems and applications they support:
+If employees are to perform administrative tasks within the IT environment, they MUST meet the following criteria, taking into account the security requirements of the systems and applications they are managing:

 * Employees MUST have the necessary professional qualifications to properly handle the tasks assigned to them.
 You must continue to have sufficient knowledge of the IT systems, applications, and platforms that you are managing.
 Employees MUST master the language used in the institution for documentation and have sufficient command of English to understand typical IT documentation.
 * Employees MUST be able to perform the tasks assigned to them reliably and carefully.